p2p/bitcoin-exchange/README.md

 * The exchange itself cannot be held responsible for any legal issues.

 ## Fees
-* Fees are taken from the brokers and virtual exchanges to encourage miners to provide computing power to the exchange and to discourage creation of spamming of fake virtual exchanges, brokers and orders.
+* Fees are taken from the brokers and virtual exchanges to encourage miners to provide computing power to the exchange and to discourage creation of fake virtual exchanges, brokers and orders.
 * Brokers and Virtual Exchanges will have bitcoin wallets created in the bitcoin blockchain where they send bitcoins in advance to pay for the exchange fees.
 If the broker-wallet or virtual exchange-wallet is empty no orders are processed for that broker or virtual exchange.
 * The actual fees must be discussed in the community.